zukunft/zukunft.com/docs/llm/pending.md

 add the component_link overwrites to the 'all_user_overwrites' component used in the user_default view

-add a 'my' tab to the source_default view that shows tha user overwrites similar to the 'my' tab in the word default page
+add a 'views', 'changes' and 'my' tabs to the source_default view that shows tha user overwrites similar to the 'views', 'changes' and 'my' tabs in the word default page

 add the source overwrites to the 'all_user_overwrites' component used in the user_default view